shivamd/allrecipes/README.md

            "Bring a large pot of lightly salted water to a boil" }
        ]
+      :rating => 5.0,   #number between 0 and 5, rounded to the nearest .5
+      :prep_time => 90, #in minutes
+      :cook_time => 60  #in minutes
     }
 ]
 ```

 ## Todo

+1. Option for selecting what keys to return.
-1. Complex search with queries such as multiple ingredients, course, time etc.
+2. Complex search with queries such as multiple ingredients, course, time etc.
-2. Add prep time & cook time to results
+3. Faster test suite
+4. Move ingredients parsing into its own class.
-3. Add nutrional info to results.
+5. Add nutrional info to results.
-4. Add rating to results
-5. Add user photos for recipe to results
+6. Add user photos for recipe to results
-6. Able to get popular recipes of the day.
+7. Able to get popular recipes of the day.
-7. Able to request with recipe URL.
-8. Able to request with page URL.
-9. Option for selecting what keys to return.